kahia777/kahia777.github.io/README.md

 # hello! welcome to kahia777.github.io
 ---

+FACTS ABOUT ME:
+          My name is Kahia Adona Dolanas, you may call me Kahia.
+I am from LG 9 Pro in Ateneo de Naga University.
+I like writing and listening to music.
+I hope you would enjoy this little 'e-diary' of mine!

                                                              April 25
           April 25, 2008 is the day I was born.
 My family was happy that another blessing would come into their lives.
 But,